PoCInnovation/nft-app-template/backend/README.md

 🛠️ <u>Your Job</u> 🛠️

-1. Recreate routes that call the methods found in  `SmartContractController.ts`
+1. Recreate the route POST `smart-contract/ipfs-nft-contract` that call the methods found in [`SmartContractController.ts`](./api/src/controller/SmartContractController.ts)

-2. Check the middleware inside `middleware/auth.ts`.
+2. Check the middleware inside [`middleware/auth.ts`](./api/src/middleware/auth.ts).
 Its role is to check if the token of the user calling the route is valid or not.

-3. Call your router in `index.ts`  with  the `app.use` method.
+3. Call your router in [`index.ts`](./api/src/index.ts)  with  the `app.use` method.
 Don't forget to use the auth middleware in between the path and your router in this method.
 We don't want any unauthorized person to access it.

 4. Use Postman to test your routes.